-Many business people would like changes in their organizations or in themselves.
+Many business people would like to see change in their organizations or in themselves.
 However, in many cases they are not seeing the results of the changes they want.
 The following key questions can shed some light on where the opportunities are for you.

 Remember change starts with you, so if you want the people around you or your organization to change, you need to be the one making the first move.

-- What is an area of personal change that will make a significant difference to yourself and others?
+- What is an area of personal change that will make a significant difference to you and others?

 - What changes have you personally made in the last 3-6 months?

 - What level of effort have you put into effecting change?

 - What time commitment have you made?
 How many hours per week have you committed to getting better?

 - How well have you tried new approaches to get better?

 - How well have you been willing to change first, before waiting for others to make changes?